INSIGHT-Some Ethiopians claim forced recruitment by Tigrayan forces | Science-Environment

 Authorities in Ethiopia's war-shattered Tigray region are forcing young people to join their army's fight against the central government by threatening and jailing relatives, according to captured fighters and residents.

+Kindeya Gebrehiwot, from the Tigray external relations office, told Reuters by email that some low ranking government officials had detained family members to force their relatives to enlist but said such incidents were rare, the relatives had been released and the officials punished.
+The arrests were not Tigrayan government policy, he said.

 "The allegations of forced recruitment are not accurate," Kindeya said.
-"Nevertheless, there were some irregularities in approachesa at a lower level of the government.
-These irregularities are variadic, not systemic."
-Reuters also requescommentsment from police and local officials via the TPLF but did not receive a response.
+"Nevertheless, there were some irregularities in approaches at lower level of the government.
+These irregularities are rare and sporadic, not systemic."
+Reuters also requested comment from police and local officials via the TPLF but did not receive a response.
 Most communication links to Tigray have been down since June.
 Some parts have been cut off since the war began.

 Ethiopian government spokesman Legesse Tulu said government officials had received multiple reports of forced recruitment.
-The pattern began late last year, according to two captured Tigrayan fighters who spoke in February from a hospital in the neighboringring Afar region.
+The Ethiopian Human Rights Commission, whose head is appointed by the government, said in response to Reuters' questions that it had received credible reports of forced conscription by Tigrayan authorities, as well as the imprisonment of parents who refused to give up their children.
+The pattern began late last year, according to two captured Tigrayan fighters who spoke in February from a hospital in the neighbouring Afar region.

 Both Aleyu and the other captured fighter who spoke to Reuters were detained in the same hospital room, and the interviews were permitted by the Afar regional government.
 Both men said they were talking voluntarily and spoke without the presence of guards or officials.
 'I DIDN'T WANT MY MUM TO GO TO JAIL'